Carbonyl reduction: Enantioselective reduction

-When asymmetrical ketones are reduced, the resulting secondary alcohol has a chiral center whose can be controlled using chiral catalysts.
+When asymmetrical ketones are reduced, the resulting secondary alcohol has a chiral center whose can be controlled using chiral transition states or catalysts.
+In the Evans-Saksena reduction, a nearby alcohol directs the reduction.

 Well-known carbonyl reductions in asymmetric synthesis are the Noyori asymmetric hydrogenation (beta-ketoester reduction/Ru/BINAP) and the CBS reduction (BH3, proline derived chiral catalyst).